 8. Attendance is expected in this course.
 Moreover, it is imperative that you not only attend, but also participate.
 Attendance will be taken on a regular basis.
 It is your, the student's, responsibility to sign in each class day.
 Signing in another classmate will not be tolerated and will result in 0 attendance points earned in the course.
 If you have an excused absence, it is your, the student's, responsibility to provide written documentation to the instructor.
-In additional to be in attendance and participating, it is equally important to be on-time.
+In addition to being in attendance and participating, it is equally important to be on-time.
 In this course, a tardy will be entering the class once the course instruction has begun.
-Two tardy days will be equivalent to an absence in the course.
-Please note that this lab class meets only one day per week, so it is critical that you are in class every scheduled day.
+A tardy will be equivalent to an absence in the course.

-If you receive more than two absent and/or tardy days, you will receive a five percentage point (5%) reduction in your final course grade.
-For example, if you have a 90% final grade in the class, and you have exceeded two absent and/or tardy days, you will receive a final course grade of 85%.
+If you receive more than three absences and/or tardy days, you will receive a five percentage point (5%) reduction in your final course grade.
+For example, if you have a 90% final grade in the class, and you have exceeded three absences and/or tardy days, you will receive a final course grade of 85%.